kevinmlk/loepos-platform/README.md

 # LoePos Platform

-Welcome to the LoePos Platform!
+Welcome to the Loepos Platform!
 This platform is designed to streamline document management , dossier handling, and user administration for organizations.
 Below you'll find essential information, including platform access, test users, API resources, and instructions for getting started.

 ---